PorkyJames/PorkyJames/README.md

 I am a motivated student at App-Academy based in the Monterey County, California.
 I have a BA in Political Science with a Concentration in Pre-Law and previously worked in Immigration Law as a Paralegal prior to making the switch to Full Stack Development.

 Some of my interests include exploring new cities, snowboarding, and rock climbing.
-I love picking up new hobbies and learning new skills as well!
+I love picking up new hobbies and skills as well!

 ![James' GitHub stats](https://github-readme-stats.vercel.app/api?username=porkyjames&theme=gothamshow_icons=true)